-NOMINATIONS ARE NOW CLOSED!
+NOMINATIONS ARE NOW OPEN!

 The ten selected Child10 Awarded Members will:

-- Be invited to Sweden for a three-day Solution Oriented Summit and an Award Ceremony to receive their Award;
+- Be invited to Sweden for a three-day Solution Oriented Summit and an Award Ceremony to receive their Award

-- Receive a tailor made support program to scale the work of their organization as well as a 10,000 USD finincial grant.
+- Receive a tailor made support program to scale the work of their organization

-We are now inviting you to nominate candidates for the Child10 2021 Award.
+We are now inviting you to nominate candidates for the Child10 2022 Award.
 All nominations will be reviewed by a selection committee under the following criterias:

 - The Awarded Member has a strong human rights based approach where children are seen as carriers of their own rights in accordance with the UN Convention on the Rights of the Child.

 - The Awarded Member shows a potential for, and strong belief and commitment in, collaboration and joint actions for scaling up their impact as a Child10 Awarded Member.